pip-services/pip-services-docs/content/en/conceptual/building_blocks/observability/_index.md

 ### Correlation (trace) ids
 It is not sufficient just to collect logs and traces across multiple microservices.
 It is critical to connect that information in a logical sequence within the transaction context.
 To do that Pip.Services employs correlationIds, which are rigorously used as first parameters in all business methods across all microservice components and sent over via all synchronous calls and asynchronous messages.
 When errors are thrown, logs or traces recorded, correlationIds are always included there.

 A correlationId is any value that can uniquely identify business transactions in a system.
-One way to generate correlationIds is to use natural keys, like “transaction name + timestamp”.
+One way to generate correlationIds is to use natural keys, like "transaction name + timestamp".
 Another common way to generate correlationIds is to use string GUIDs.
 Although, they could be too long and lack meaning, they are unique in the universe and very easy to generate.

 ### Logging